 Better understanding of the PGT role promotes appropriate uptake of PGT services and is an important element in a PGT demand management strategy.
-The report of the Premier's Council on Aging and Seniors Issues highlighted the importance of public education on issues affecting seniors.
+The recent Ombudsperson's report on The Best of Care: Getting it Right for Seniors in British Columbia and the province's Improving Care for BC Seniors: An Action Plan, highlights the importance of public education on issues affecting seniors.
 The BC Child and Youth Review recommended that the PGT participate with service partners in public education activities affecting children in care.

-In 2010-2011, the PGT made public presentations at 92 meetings, conferences or other events.
+In 2011-2012, the PGT made public presentations at 71 meetings, conferences or other events.
+In 2012-2013 the target will increase to 65 presentations.